As the last few memories of summer slowly dwindles away, autumn knocks persistently on our doors. .

 salt for seasoning

 ground white pepper for seasoning

-Heat rapeseed oil in a large saucepan, then add diced chicken breast, cook for 5 minutes until chicken is seared and has a light golden colour.
+Heat rapeseed oil in a large saucepan, then add diced chicken breasts, cook for 5 minutes until chicken is seared and has a light golden colour.

 Add mushrooms and cook on a medium heat for 5 minutes, until golden in colour.